pulumi/pulumi/sdk/nodejs/README.md

 To build and install the SDK, you will first need a few things.

 First, install Node.js 6.10.2.
 We recommend [nvm](https://github.com/creationix/nvm), since it makes it easier to switch between versions of Node.js.
 Afterwards, run `nvm install 6.10.2`.
+As part of the build, a custom build of Node.js 6.10.2 will be downloaded and installed alongside the SDK.
+This Node binary is identical to Node.js 6.10.2, except that it has one extra builtin module containing code that is used by the SDK to serialize JavaScript closures.
+The custom binary is built from [this repo](https://github.com/pulumi/node).

 Next, we suggest using [Yarn](https://yarnpkg.com/lang/en/docs/install/) for package management.
 NPM works too, but Yarn is faster and therefore preferred.
 Please follow the directions on Yarn's website.